fkie-cad/libdesock/README.md

 directory for some examples on how to properly setup network applications for fuzzing.

 ## Known bugs
-- TCP servers using [libuv](https://libuv.org/) cannot be de-socket-ed (yet).
-De-socketing of libuv currently only works with UDP servers.
+- TCP servers using [libuv](https://libuv.org/) cannot be desocketed (yet).
+Desocketing of libuv currently only works with UDP servers.
 It only takes a small change to fix this though, if you need this, create an issue.
 - `ioctl()` is not supported.
 Make sure your target does not rely on `ioctl` requests